Japan and China's foreign ministers pledge to pursue improved ties

 TOKYO (Reuters) - Japanese Foreign Affairs Minister Taro Kono and his Chinese counterpart have pledged to improve ties between their nations and affirmed a commitment to stick with U.N. resolutions aimed at forcing North Korea to abandon nuclear weapons.

-Wang is the first Chinese foreign minister to visit Japan in a bilateral context in the nine years since Japanese Prime Minister Shinzo Abe and Chinese President Xi Jinping promised to reset the sometimes fraught relations between Asia's two largest economies.
+Wang is the first Chinese foreign minister to visit Japan in a bilateral context in the nine years.
+Japanese Prime Minister Shinzo Abe and Chinese President Xi Jinping last year promised to reset the sometimes fraught relations between Asia's two largest economies.

 "Through mutual visits between our two leaders we agreed to pursue wide-reaching cooperation and improved ties," Kono said after Sunday's meeting.